Cultivate Good Habits For A Successful Transition

 What do you do every day, without effort, which causes you not to succeed?
 What habits prevent you from losing weight, getting fit, improving relationships, building your business to its potential?

 If you want a different future than the trajectory you’re currently on, much of it will be determined by your daily habits.
 If it’s true that we become what we think, what are the dominant thoughts in your mind?
 Which ones are your masters and which are your servants?

-As we begin 2014, take control and focus on the habits that will enhance your life and contribute to an even better year for you.
+As we begin a new year, take control and focus on the habits that will enhance your life and contribute to an even better year for you.

 January 2, 2014